 1956, July 31 - Eavey's Supermarket opened.
 Henry J. Eavey's 80,000 square foot store was the largest supermarket in the world at the time.

 1956, August 10 - a newspaper article discussing Dutch elm disease killing American elm street trees.

 1956, September 9 - Elvis Presley makes his first appearance on

 The Ed Sullivan Show.

 W. Kettler and Walter Helmke present proposal to the boards of Purdue University and Indiana University to establish a joint campus in Fort Wayne.
 Indiana Institute of Technology moves to former Concordia College campus on East Washington Boulevard, and Concordia moves to North Clinton Street campus with buildings designed by Eero Saarinen.
-Copied from the 1950-1959 Timeline from the Fort Wayne History archives of The News-Sentinel newspaper.
+Copied from the 1950-1959 Timeline of the decadefrom the Fort Wayne History Stories about time periods archives of The News-Sentinel newspaper.

 1957, March 14 - the oriental peony (Paeonia) was adopted as the official state flower by the 1957 General Assembly (Indiana Code 1-2-7).
 See Indiana State Tree and Flower by the Indiana Historical Bureau.
 Peonies bloom from late May into early June in shades of red, pink and white.
 They were popular for planting in cemeteries until recently when most plantings in many cemeteries were eliminated for simplifing maintenance.
 From 1931-1957 the zinnia was the state flower.

 1957, March 30 - Elvis Presley played at the Memorial Coliseum.
 Photo caption stated